Master of Engineering (M.Eng.)

 Depending on the entry qualification, additional work may need to be carried out, which increases the duration of the course to a total of four semesters (120 ECTS).

 The language of instruction on the IMLA degree programme is English.
-Proof of an English-language certificate to level B2 (CEFR) is required for the application.
+An English-language certificate to level B2 (CEFR) is required for the application.

 Non-German-speaking students also receive instruction in German in preparation for the practical semester.
 A German-language certificate to level A2 (CEFR) must be presented by the end of the first year of study.

 Alternates annually between Weihenstephan (Bavaria) and Nürtingen (Baden-Württemberg)

 Every year in the summer semester (March) of the year following the closing date for applications.

 The closing date for applications is 15 November.
 The application process for both locations is carried out centrally through the Nürtingen-Geislingen University of Business and the Environment using the uni-assist online portal.
 Information is available at: